 Inman Park’s favorite community bar and restaurant offers lunch, dinner, brunch and late-night bites on their covered, outdoor patio.

-Come for their seasonal menu and stay for a few drinks and cornhole games outside.
+Come for Hampton + Hudson’s seasonal menu and stay for a few drinks and cornhole games outside.
 Dogs are always welcome to join guests on the patio, and when sports are on, guests can catch games on the outdoor TVs.